mikamautnerrohde/researchproject/rp-project-manual.md

 The supervisor is expected to evaluate this draft report within a reasonable time frame and provide the student with constructive feedback.

-####  Evaluate experimental work and presentation
-In case the supervisor and internal assessor are not the same person, the supervisor is encouraged to *advise* the internal assessor on grading the experimental work of the student, as well as the oral presentation on the project.

 ### Internal assessor tasks

 ##### Table 4 - Overview of internal assessor tasks